 2. Is the joke embarrassing, insulting or shaming towards another person?

-A bit of friendly ribbing is one thing, but if your banter intends or has the effect of embarrassing or shaming a person then think twice before you say it.
+A bit of friendly back and forth is one thing, but if your banter intends, or has the effect of, embarrassing or shaming a person then think twice before you say it.

 3. Is the joke about someone’s gender, religion, sexuality, race, ethnicity or disability?